sngando88/linear-regression-project-tutorial/README.md

 The dataset can be found in this project folder as 'medical_insurance_cost.csv' file.
 You are welcome to load it directly from the link (https://raw.githubusercontent.com/4GeeksAcademy/linear-regression-project-tutorial/main/medical_insurance_cost.csv), or to download it and add it to your data/raw folder.
 In that case, don't forget to add the data folder to the .gitignore file.

+>If you find yourself struggling with this project, you can check out the solution guide: https://github.com/4GeeksAcademy/linear-regression-project-tutorial/blob/main/solution_guide.ipynb

 Time to work on it!

 **Step 2:**